stubbscroll/evolve-script/readme.txt

 - events in general
   - thermite gets assigned crafters like a normal resource. can cause problems early in the run with low aluminium production
-- increased andromeda piracy and syndicate influence because of chicken trait is not accounted for
-- script doesn't add or remove traits in arpa->genetics. this won't be automated either. it's recommended that the player does that in long runs
+- script doesn't add or remove traits in arpa->genetics. it's recommended that the player does that in long runs. i might add gene-editing of stuff that should always be good, like removing tormented, adding solitary in tp etc
 - script might not work in interstellar and beyond without matter replicator, or if we haven't removed plywood

 bugs:
+- html corruption bugs:
   - in market and storage tabs there's sometimes garbage on the bottom
   - sometimes normal servants arrive, but skilled servants don't. i don't know if the script is at fault. can be solved by refreshing the webpage and re-pasting the script
-- script is softlocked when trying to buy freight yard and there are no crafters on wrought iron. happens very often when skilled servants don't arrive. should fix this, ideally script should work without skilled servants
+  - in warlord, sometimes spire supply tab doesn't display properly after building a transport. this prevents the script from sending supplies
 - sometimes civic->government->mimic shows "none" despite the script having selected a mimic. this is a visual error, the chosen mimic is in effect
 - the script doesn't stop if the game is paused, it should
-- in warlord, sometimes spire supply tab doesn't display properly after building a transport. this prevents the script from sending supplies

 warning! use at your own risk. make a save first. the script is extremely fragile and will break on the slighest change in the game code and html design.